AMRedichkina/EngBuddyBot/README.md

+An interactive Telegram bot for English language learners, built with Python and the Telegram API.
+This project offers a hands-on learning experience in asynchronous programming with AsyncIO, bot interaction handling, and API integration, focusing on real-world application and usability.

 # 🤖 EngBuddyBot - Your English Learning Companion 📘

 Welcome to the world of English learning with EngBuddyBot, your reliable companion on the journey to mastering the English language. 🚀  EngBuddyBot makes your learning experience interactive and fun through its engaging features and dynamic content.